Bokoblin/DUTS2-OOP-BokoRunner/README.md

 	- **Environment**: local (Windows Subsystem for Linux)
 	- **Compilation**: OK (used libsfml-dev from apt instead of provided one)
 	- **Execution**: Splashscreen OK, MENU KO (crash related to openal)
+	- **Unit tests**: NOT TESTED YET

-- **Ubuntu 14.04 LTS - Trusty**
+- **Travis CI: Ubuntu 14.04 LTS - Trusty**
 	- **Kernel**: 4.4.0-101-generic
-	- **Compilers**: gcc-4.9, gcc-5, gcc-6, gcc-7, clang-3.6, clang-3.8, clang-3.9, clang 5.0
+	- **Compilers**: gcc-4.9, gcc-5, gcc-6, gcc-7, clang-3.6, clang-3.8, clang-3.9, clang 5.0, clang 6.0
 	- **Environment**: Virtual machine on GCE (Travis CI)
 	- **Compilation**: OK (all 7 working)
 	- **Execution**: Can't be tested
+	- **Unit tests**: OK

-- **Mac OS X 10.11/12**
+- **Travis CI: Mac OS X 10.11/12**
 	- **Kernel**: ??
-	- **Compilers**: xcode8: Apple LLVM v8.0.0 (clang-800.0.38), xcode8: Apple LLVM v9.0.0 (clang-900.0.37)
+	- **Compilers**: xcode8: Apple LLVM v8.0.0, xcode8: Apple LLVM v9.0.0
 	- **Environment**: Virtual machine on GCE (Travis CI)
 	- **Compilation**: OK (both working)
 	- **Execution**: Can't be tested
+	- **Unit tests**: OK

 ### Licences ###

-Our project is mainly licensed under Apache License Version 2.0 but some elements have other licences.<br>
+The project is mainly licensed under Apache License Version 2.0 but some elements have other licences.<br>
 Please take a look at the following paragraphs for more details.

 ##### Code #####

-Our code is licensed under Apache License Version 2.0.
+The code is licensed under Apache License Version 2.0.
-Our project include two libraries contained in /libs folder :
+The project includes two external libraries contained in `/ext-libs` folder :
 * PugiXML which is licensed by their creators under MIT Licence.
 * SFML which is licensed by their creators under zlib/png license.